SyncfusionExamples/appointment-reminders-blog-wpf-scheduler/README.md

-# Introducing appointment reminders in WPF Scheduler
+# Introducing appointment reminders in WPF Scheduler (SfScheduler)

 Syncfusion WPF scheduler control dispense you with appointment reminder support, which alerts you for an appointment with a reminder window with complete data-binding support.
 Besides, you can also send reminder message through SMS or email with the help of external packages to keep track on the appointments.